 As background, most water providers utilize a combination of water supplies in their systems, such as groundwater, Central Arizona Project water, and Salt River Project water.
 Water providers that have Designations of Assured Water Supply like the AMWUA cities have their water supplies reviewed every 10-15 years by the ADWR to determine compliance with AWS criteria.
 This is why subdivisions that receive service from these designated providers do not need to obtain Certificates of Assured Water Supply (CAWS).
 Water providers that lack designations must have their supplies regularly reviewed by ADWR when it is evaluating whether to issue a CAWS for a proposed development.
 Since the Phoenix AMA groundwater model projected that groundwater is overallocated over the next 100 years, ADWR has refused to issue any CAWS for proposed developments served by undesignated providers that use any amount of groundwater.
-There has been an effort to allow CAWS to be issued for developments served by undesignated providers that use any amount served by undesignated providers if these providers obtain renewable water supplies for these developments.
+There has been an effort to allow CAWS to be issued for developments served by undesignated providers obtain renewable water supplies for these developments.